open-telemetry/opentelemetry-php-contrib/src/Exporter/Instana/README.md

 $tracerProvider->shutdown();
 ```

-## Contributions
+## Issues

 This repo is maintained by IBM Instana and is read-only.
-Issues and other contributions should be reported as part of standard [Instana product support](https://www.ibm.com/support/pages/instana-support).
+Issues should be reported as part of standard [Instana product support](https://www.ibm.com/support/pages/instana-support).